 In fulfilling this policy, the company acts as a long-only investment vehicle and in recognition of its status as an authorised investment trust and parent of a group of companies comprising two other investment companies and a film investment company.
 The company does not utilise gearing in its portfolio but does on occasion make use of derivative instruments to hedge exposures to particular investments or markets.
+The group may write options on shares held within the investments portfolio where such options are priced attractively relative to longer term expectations of the relevant share prices.

 The company's objective is to achieve a balance to investors of growth in income and capital in order to sustain a progressive dividend policy.
-The policy of the investment portfolio is predominantly quoted UK investment trusts and other leading companies; other investments include overseas equities, bonds, indirect holdings in UK commercial property and the rights to receive royalties from certain longstanding commercial films.
+The policy of the investment portfolio is to invest predominantly in quoted UK investment trusts and other leading companies; other investments include overseas equities, bonds, indirect holdings in UK commercial property and the rights to receive royalties from certain longstanding commercial films.